smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

 This feature also increases the IPC transaction between TransportBroker and SdlRouterService.
 While Android system has Binder Transaction Limit, which is explained at [TransactionTooLargeException Android document](https://developer.android.com/reference/android/os/TransactionTooLargeException.html), we won’t run into TransactionTooLargeException cases in real scenario based on our test, unless underlying transport has a fatal error.
 The fatal error case would be, for example, the case where we cannot write Bluetooth socket and/or USB's ParcelFileDescriptor for some reason.
 Those fatal error cases can be discussed outside of this proposal.

-Also note that this proposal assumes MultiplexBluetoothTransport is available prior to MultiplexAoaTransport becomes available.
+Also note that this proposal assumes MultiplexBluetoothTransport is available prior to when MultiplexAoaTransport becomes available.
 Otherwise we cannot check if the SDL Core supports simultaneous multiple transports.
 What if the head unit is configured without Bluetooth?
 What if user did not setup Bluetooth pairing beforehand?
 Such case may need to be discussed, but for now it is out of scope in this proposal.

 ## Impact on existing code